T1V0h/DuMaMay/README.md

 # DuMaMay jailbreak for iOS 10.2.1
-basically a super version of saigon
+basically a super version of saigon.

+reboot button on will now reboot idevice.

 by Thompson Vo (@t1_v0h!) - exploit by Siguza (@s1guza)